miliarch/mcss-systemd/README.md

 $ sudo chown -R minecraft:minecraft /opt/minecraft/mcss
 ```

-Note: You'll see `sudo -u minecraft` used for many commands in this installation and configuration guide.
+Note: You'll see `sudo -u minecraft` used for some commands in this installation and configuration guide.
 This command prefix causes the rest of the command to run as the `minecraft` user.
-This should result in correct permissions on actions that create new files on the filesystem.
-I know I've made the mistake of simply using `sudo` when issuing such commands more often than I'd like to admit, and in that instance, it's necessary to correct permissions.
-Hopefully this section helps when the inevitable permission issue pops up.
+This should generally result in correct permissions on actions that create new files on the filesystem.
+In some cases, like `git clone`, it's not possible to run the command as the `minecraft` user, and permissions get a bit messed up as a result.

 ## Configure your first server instance